<%NUMBERING1%>.<%NUMBERING2%>.<%NUMBERING3%> PRTG Manual: Maps

 You can also specify the size of the map.
 Using the AJAX-based map editor, you can place the items anywhere on the map and you can also change their size.
 Each map has a unique URL which can be used to link to the map.
 Users who want to access the map either need an account in your PRTG installation, or can access a public URL of the map if you allow the Public Access feature.
 Public maps contain a unique Map ID access key in the URL to block unwanted visitors.

 Click the Maps entry from the main menu to view or add custom views of your network's status and monitoring data.
-Hover to show other menu items.
+Hover over Maps to show other menu items.
 Choose between:

 Open the Maps overview page where you can view or add custom views of your network's status and monitoring data.